Ali-Forootani/Physique-Informed-Neural-Network-for-PDEs/README.md

 - `params_collect_<params>.npy`: Numpy array containing the learned parameter values at each epoch during training.
 - `model_u_<params>.pt`: Saved PyTorch model of the primary SIREN network.
 - `<plots>.png`: Plots of the original, noisy, and predicted solutions, as well as the loss curve.

+## Inquiry
+you can contact me via: aliforootani@ieee.org